olinjs/olinjs/classes/class4/README.md

   when there is an error, and the `.always()` callback (which we did not include here) is called on completion whether successful or not.

-  All of this put together allows us to communicate with the server without sending browser requests, and dynamically change the contents of the DOM without changing the entire page.
+Putting all of this together allows us to communicate with the server without sending GET requests from the URL bar and without reloading the page.
+We can then dynamically change the contents of the DOM without changing the entire page.
 That is a taste of the power of client-side JavaScript and AJAX.